AI Generated Video Production and the Question of Authenticity

 Because of years of media saturation – – that is to say being bombarded by thousands of highly engineered messages over the past 50 years people have grown suspect of video promotions and content that looks too “slick” or appears to have been created to manipulate your thinking rather than simply inform the intended audience about certain advantages of a product or service.
 So welcome to the age of the video influencer and the homegrown selfie style videos.

-Now, where does AI fit into the mix?
+Where does AI fit into the mix?

 AI images by their very nature are dishonest.
 They are fabrications of reality.
 In the examples I am providing below, the images you see of people and their voices have been generated by AI.
 They are not flesh and blood people – – they are avatars.